mmontalbo/grim_rust/wip.md

   Lua marks as visible.
 Manny-to-object bearings now log real angles, and the runtime loads Manny's Office walk/camera sectors by parsing the shipping `mo.set` through `grim_formats::set`.
-Walk lookups now use the parsed polygons while camera/hot queries map through setup interest points; the remaining work is teaching the head-control/cut-scene helpers to consume this data instead of relying on their logging stubs.
+Walk lookups now use the parsed polygons while camera/hot queries map through setup interest points, and both head-control and the cut-scene/commentary scaffolding now consume that geometry-backed state instead of falling back to placeholder logging.
 - Visibility sweeps now record per-object distance, bearing, range hits, and the derived hotlist so the runtime summary mirrors what Head_Control evaluates each frame.
 - Costume/dialogue plumbing: the embedded host now tracks each actor's base